biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 ## Solution

-I originally tried ChatGPT first, but it is not yet available in my region.
+I tried ChatGPT first, but it is not yet available in my region.
 So let's look at StackOverflow instead (which ChatGPT probably learned from anyway).

 ### The StackOverflow Solution 1